leouchoa/cheatsheets/kubernetes/concepts.md

 group your apps in front/back/db, services is who stablish connectivity between them.
 Their goal is to enable loose coupling between applications.

+Just to be clear: The difference between `ClusterIP` and `NodePort` is that `NodePort` assumes that this group will be facing external users, while `ClusterIP` is not, being mostly backend services.

 ### Routing

 Services are used to deal with communication between an external user and